OpenSTFoundation/openst-platform/usage_guide.md

 OpenST-Platform needs various configurations for its object creation.
 For getting list of all the supported configurations, please see [OpenST-Platform-APIs](https://github.com/OpenSTFoundation/openst-platform-apis/blob/feature/config_strategy/config/strategies.json).

-Following snippet assumes that the config.json kept at a certain location has the configuration details.
+Following snippet assumes that the config.json is kept at a certain location has the configuration details.
+This config can come from a database, from a file or from any other source.

 ```js
 const OpenStPlatform = require('@openstfoundation/openst-platform');